dbvisel/tapestryviewer/README.md

 To make a link from one item to another item, put the linked item's ID in the **linksTo** field of the linking item.
 You can link to multiple items; separate them with commas: _item1,item2_.

 ## TODO:
-- move settings to drawer
+- move settings to drawer rather than header
+- check to see what else can be added in?